Toyota Corolla (E210): Japan

 The Corolla hatchback is sold in Japan as the Corolla Sport, which was launched on 27 June 2018.
-It is sold exclusively at Toyota Corolla Store dealerships equipped with T-Connect available with the 2018 Crown.
+It is sold exclusively at Toyota Corolla Store dealerships.
 Motive power for the Japanese Corolla Sport comes from the 1.2-litre turbo petrol engine or 1.8-litre Hybrid engine.
 Trim levels are the base G"X", the mid-level G and the fully loaded G"Z".
 Intelligent manual transmission is only for the cars with smaller displacement engine.
 The 1.2-litre cars are also offered with Full-Time 4WD paired with CVT-i.
 The 2WD G"Z" can be ordered with Adaptive Variable Suspension (AVS) system and Drive Mode Select with Eco, Comfort, Normal, Sport S and Sport S+ modes.

 Both the Corolla saloon and Corolla Touring were launched in Japan on 17 September 2019.
 It is shorter in length by 135–145 mm and narrower by 45–55 mm than the global Corolla models.
 They both share the same wheelbase as the Corolla hatchback (Sport in Japan), contrary to the global Corolla.
 As the result, both the Japanese market Corolla saloon and Corolla Touring have a minimum turning radius of 5 m.
 The bonnet panel, door windows, rear windscreen, doors, bumpers, and the roof stamping had to be redesigned for the Japanese model.
 The angle of the door mirrors was readjusted to fold closer to the body in order to fit in a narrow garage or parking space.
 The Japanese market Touring uses the same front fascia as the "Sporty" saloon.

-Trim levels for the Japanese market Corolla saloon and Touring are the base G-X, the mid-level S and the fully-loaded W×B. Powertrain options are the 1.8-litre petrol engine with CVT (for all trim levels), 1.8-litre Hybrid engine with either 2WD or E-Four (for all trim levels) and 1.2-litre turbo petrol engine with manual transmission (for W×B trim only).
+Trim levels for the Japanese market Corolla saloon and Touring are the base G-X, the mid-level S and the fully loaded W×B. Powertrain options are the 1.8-litre petrol engine with CVT (for all trim levels), 1.8-litre Hybrid engine with either 2WD or E-Four (for all trim levels) and 1.2-litre turbo petrol engine with manual transmission (for W×B trim only).

 In May 2020, the "2000 Limited" variant of the Touring was released.
 It is powered by the 2.0-litre M20A-FKS engine (the first 2.0-litre engine option for the Japanese market Corolla) paired with a CVT with ten-speed simulated gear, and had a limited production of 500 units.
 The "Active Ride" variant with the same engine and production units was released in April 2021.

-Excluding the Corolla Rumion, the E210 series of the Corolla is the first to be sold in the Japanese market in which the exterior width (1,745 mm for the saloon and estate car, and 1,790 mm for the hatchback) exceeds Japanese government regulations concerning small size passenger vehicles (class three) exterior dimensions and engine displacement.
+Excluding the Corolla Rumion, the E210 series of the Corolla is the first to be sold in the Japanese market in which the exterior width (1,745 mm for the saloon and estate car, and 1,790 mm for the hatchback) exceeds Japanese government regulations concerning small size passenger vehicles (class five) exterior dimensions and engine displacement.